B2B Articles - January 04, 2019

 Strong goals for B2B marketing teams today include:

-Website traffic matters very little now for hungry sales teams who want actual traction in their pipelines.
+Website traffic matters very little now for hungry sales teams who want actual pipeline traction.
 Instead, sales teams are asking for leads.
-But while several years ago, “leads” would be a fine focus for marketing teams, today, marketers must generate qualified leads to prove the value of their spend.
+However, while several years ago, “leads” would be a fine focus for marketing teams, today, marketers must generate qualified leads to prove the value of their spending.

 Read more: How to Bring Better Qualified Marketing Leads Into Your B2B Funnel